shivombansal/shivombansal/README.md

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

-I am persuing my bachelors degree in computer science
+I am persuing my bachelors degree in computer science at thapar university.

-- 👀 I’m interested in python ml\ai
+I’m interested in python ml\ai
-- 🌱 I’m currently learning python ai
+I’m currently learning python ai

 **languages and tools:**